 The DSI4EU project (Digital Social Innovation for Europe) aims to support the growth and scale of DSI (or “tech for good”) in Europe, and to help bring it into the mainstream of civil society, the public sector and governance.

 What are we doing?

-In 2012, the European Commission commissioned Nesta, The Waag Society and Esade Business School to map out and explore the European DSI community.
-We crowdmapped over 1,000 organisations and 700 projects in the DSI field and identified an enthusiastic and diverse community which needed help to grow.
+In 2012, the European Commission commissioned Nesta, Waag Society and Esade to map out and explore the emergent DSI community.
+The study brought to light a vibrant community using technology to tackle social challenges all across Europe.

 The DSI4EU project (2016-17) continued this work, including developing an online hub for DSI in Europe (digitalsocial.eu), organising a series of events and workshops, creating an interactive data visualisation of DSI across Europe, and exploring what’s holding back the growth of DSI.
 The findings of this research were published in our report 'What next for digital social innovation?', which we launched at a full-day conference in May 2017.